yashar-moghadam-nejad/Jumper-Wire-Production-Scenario-Calculator/README.md

-# Twinner Production Scenario Calculator
+# Jumper-Wire Production Scenario Calculator

-This Python script simulates different production scenarios for a cable manufacturing line involving an **extruder** and a **twinner**.
+This Python script simulates different production scenarios for a Jumper Wire manufacturing line involving an **extruder** and a **twinner**.
 Given a total production order (in meters), the script calculates:

 - Twinner idle time based on spool color combinations (white/black)
 - Estimated PVC waste percentage due to color change